umair-akb/developer.sketch.com/_actions/RotateClockwise.md

 ---
 title: RotateClockwise
-summary: work in progress
+summary:
 ---

-Work In Progress

-Documentation for the RotateClockwise action will appear here.
+No details available for `RotateClockwise`.